urbit/urbit.org-reloaded/content/contributing.md

 #### Breaches

-To ensure new planets can connect to you, you're expected to participate in network-wide breaches, by updating to the latest Urbit version, deleting (or archiving) your pier, and then booting your ship.
-If you don’t participate, you will be left behind by the rest of the network and won’t be able to communicate with anyone who has updated to the new era.
+To ensure new planets can connect to your ship, users are expected to participate in network-wide breaches by [updating to the latest Urbit version](@/install.md), deleting (or archiving) your pier, and then booting your ship using the new binary.
+If you don’t participate, you won’t be able to communicate with anyone on the network who has updated to the new era.

+Network-wide breaches are distinct from personal breaches, wherein an individual ship cycles its personal network keys using bridge, and then follows the same steps outlined above.

 ### Star-owner etiquette

-If you distribute planets, boot and run your star on the Arvo network, or the planets won't be able to boot for the first time or connect.
+- If you distribute planets, boot and run your star on the Arvo network, or the planets won't be able to boot for the first time or connect.

-A star is networking infrastructure.
+- A star is networking infrastructure.
 For that reason, the machine running your star or galaxy must have sufficient bandwidth and processing power for your dependent planets.

-When messaging others, communicate using your star only when speaking in an official/infrastructural capacity.
+- When messaging others, communicate using your star only when speaking in an official/infrastructural capacity.
 Otherwise, use your personal planet.

 ### Taxes